ConoThePoorDEV/MOTDText/README.md

-Game should be out soon.
+A new update should be pushed out fixing servers.